Zireael07/The-Veins-of-the-Earth-original/README.md

 - feat and skill select [Seb]
 - skill checks and opposed checks, including armor check penalty and racial bonuses; more skill points at first character level
 - skill tests printed to log; max skill ranks implemented; feat bonuses applied on top of skill ranks
-- most weapons from SRD; magic armors and shields; magic weapons; light sources; magic items
+- all weapons from SRD; magic armors and shields; magic weapons; light sources; magic items
-- ranged weapons as starting equipment; deep-dwelling races no longer get a torch
 - most melee & skill enhancing feats from SRD
 - working Intuition skill (now for one item only) and item identification
-- colored in-game help screen; legend screen
+- colored in-game help screen; legend screen; basic rules info
 - stairs have a chance of not changing the dungeon level [Seb]
 - calendar
 - colored tooltips (color-coded relative monster stats and CR); colored log messages